imrafaelmerino/java-fun/docs/README.md

 ```

-and create it using the static factory methods provided by json-values
+using the static factory methods provided by json-values

 ```java
 import jsonvalues.*;